nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Deleting a fosterer : `delete`

-Deletes the fosterer at the specified index in your address book.
+Deletes the fosterer at the specified index of your currently displayed list.

 Format: `delete INDEX [INDEX...]`